 Quantity of food and digestion

-The amount of food, which, without disturbing the equilibrium of Doshas and Dhatus (Anupahrutya prakruti), gets digested and metabolized in proper time (Yatha kaalam jaraam gacchati), should be regarded as the proper quantity.(4)
+The amount of food, which, without disturbing the equilibrium of Doshas and Dhatus (Anupahrutya prakruti), gets digested and metabolised in proper time (Yatha kaalam jaraam gacchati), should be regarded as the proper quantity.(4)

 Laghu and Guru Ahara